An intrinsic kinematic relation $\boldsymbol{c=\frac{c_{0}}{H_{0}}\,\dot{a}}\,$ inferred from Type Ia supernovae

 \textbf{\emph{Modifying the Lema\^itre redshift relation}}---As derived in Appendix \ref{sec:Freq-ratio}, the relation $c\propto a^{-\zeta}$ in Eq.\ \eqref{eq:VSL-c-general} yields the ratio between the frequencies of the emitted and the observed lightwaves (where $a_{ob}=1$ and $a_{em}:=a$)

-However, converting this frequency ratio to the redshift entails special care.
+However, converting this frequency ratio to the redshift requires special care.
 In Ref.\ \citep{VSL2024-Pantheon} we clarified two crucial requirements.
-Firstly, as demonstrated in Figure\ \ref{fig:transition},\lb when the emitted lightwave of frequency $\nu_{em}$ exited the galaxy hosting the supernova (SN), the difference between\lb $c_{SN}$ and $c_{1}$ caused it to undergo a refraction and changed its wavelength from $\lambda_{SN}$ to $\lambda_{1}$, whereby $\nu_{em}$$\,=c_{SN}/\lambda_{SN}$\lb$=c_{1}/\lambda_{1}$.
+Firstly, as demonstrated in Fig.\ \ref{fig:transition}, when the emitted lightwave of frequency $\nu_{em}$ exited the galaxy hosting the supernova (SN), the difference between $c_{SN}$ and $c_{1}$ caused it to undergo a refraction and changed its wavelength from $\lambda_{SN}$ to $\lambda_{1}$, whereby $\nu_{em} =c_{1}/\lambda_{1}$.
 Similarly, when the incoming lightwave of frequency $\nu_{ob}$ enters the Milky Way to reach the Earth-based astronomer, the difference between $c_{2}$ and $c_{MW}$ causes another refraction and changes its wavelength from $\lambda_{2}$ to $\lambda_{MW}$, whereby $\nu_{ob}=\!c_{2}/\lambda_{2}\!=\!c_{MW}/\lambda_{MW}$.
 In combination, these relations lead to

 Secondly, the microscopic physics within the Milky Way \emph{in principle} may differ from that in the (distant) host galaxy.
 In Ref.\ \citep{VSL2024-Pantheon}, we introduced the notion of a ``yardstick'' wavelength $\lambda_{MW}^{*}$, \emph{against which the astronomer compares the observed wavelength $\lambda_{MW}$} (rather than comparing \emph{$\lambda_{MW}$} directly to the emitted wavelength $\lambda_{SN}$).
-Extending our elaborated explanation in Ref.\ \citep{VSL2024-Pantheon}, we will adopt the relationships $c_{MW}\propto(\lambda_{MW}^{*})^{-\zeta}$ and $c_{SN}\propto\lambda_{SN}^{-\zeta}$.
+Building on the discussion in Ref.\ \citep{VSL2024-Pantheon}, we will adopt the relationships $c_{MW}\propto(\lambda_{MW}^{*})^{-\zeta}$ and $c_{SN}\propto\lambda_{SN}^{-\zeta}$ (see Appendix \ref{sec:Power-law-derivation}).
 Along with Eq. \eqref{eq:wavelength_ratio}, they yield the redshift

-For an ensemble of galaxies at a given redshift $z$, the ratio $F:=\frac{\lambda_{SN}}{\lambda_{MW}^{*}}$ can be made as a function of $z$ alone.
-We thus arrive at the variable--$c$ Lema\^itre redshift formula \citep{_comm-Hubble}:
+For an ensemble of galaxies at a given redshift $z$, the ratio $F:=\frac{\lambda_{SN}}{\lambda_{MW}^{*}}$ can be taken to be a function of $z$ alone.
+We thus arrive at the \emph{VSL Lema\^itre redshift formula} \citep{_comm-Hubble}: